 A hexagonally (six sided) shaped tool that is used to turn Allen Screws.
 Please see the Fixings and Fasteners section for further details.

 Amplitude Modulation.
-A type of radio transmission where the signal is carried by the amplitude (width) of the wave.
+A type of radio transmission where the signal is carried by the amplitude (height) of the wave.
 See also FM (when it's done!).

 An alternative term for the final races of an event.